Left Continue shopping

 It probably goes without saying that we should eat plenty of fruit and vegetables; they are the cornerstone of a good diet.

-Earlier this year, in what was a widely-reported story, we learned that 10-a-day should be the new target for such foods.
+In what was a widely-reported story, we learned that 10-a-day should be the new target for such foods.

 Research by Imperial College London correlated 800g of fruit and vegetables (equal to 10-a-day) with a 24% reduced risk of heart disease, a 33% reduced risk of stroke, a 28% reduced risk of cardiovascular disease, a 13% reduced risk of total cancer and a 31% reduction in premature deaths.